 Photo: Graffiti, Berlin, Germany

 Anthropological interviewing is an approach used to understand a culture and how it developed.
 We apply it to organizations, collaborations, places, and systems through a three-phase process.
 The first phase focuses on identifying who should be interviewed, and developing a set of non-directive, open questions to ask them.
 In phase two we conduct the interviews and adjust the questions and interviewee list as new insight gets surfaced.
 During the third phase we aggregate and analyze the information shared, and highlight key insights, common themes, and new knowledge.
+Check out our blog post: The Power of Good Questions.

 Photo: Constituent Gallery, Scottish Parliament, Edinburgh, UK